RepAdapt/population_structure/README.md

     1. symlink the repo to your home directory: `ln -s /path/to/population_structure $HOME/pop_struct`

-1. Install conda environments using a recent Anaconda version - eg Anaconda3-2025.12-1-Linux-x86_64.sh from the repo.
+1. Install conda environments using a recent Anaconda version - eg Anaconda3-2025.12-1-Linux-x86_64.sh - you can get this by logging into Anaconda.com and clicking on Distribution.

     `bash Anaconda3-2025.12-1-Linux-x86_64.sh` - no need to initialize it in your ~/.bashrc.